adelajaOlamilekan/hng10_task2/DOCUMENTATION.md

 ## Limitations of the API

-While the provided Person API serves as a basic CRUD example, it has certain limitations that may need to be addressed depending on your project requirements:
+While the provided Persons API serves as a basic CRUD example, it has certain limitations that may need to be addressed depending on your project requirements:

 1. **Authentication and Authorization**: The API lacks authentication and authorization mechanisms.
 It assumes that all users have access to all endpoints.
-In a real-world scenario, you would need to implement proper authentication and authorization to restrict access based on user roles and permissions.
+In a practical sense, you would need to implement proper authentication and authorization to restrict access based on user roles and permissions.

 2. **Validation**: Although the API includes basic validation rules, it may not cover all potential input scenarios.
 Custom validation rules for specific data constraints may be required.

 3. **Error Handling**: While the API provides error messages and HTTP status codes, the error messages may not always provide detailed information for debugging.
 Enhanced error handling and logging may be needed for production use.

 ## Contact Information

-For inquiry promotion or support, contact RahmanAkorede at rahmanakorede442@gmail.com or +2347012803737
+For inquiry promotion or support, contact RahmanAkorede at adexolamilekan46@gmail.com